 The number of winlines makes for a low volatility game with frequent small payouts which should keep anyone with a small bankroll in the game for a while (especially when coupled with the winline to coin ratio).

-However, if you do manage to hit the biggest single line jackpot of 2000x you could turn your €/£/$33.00 bet into €/£/$2,000.
+However, if you do manage to hit the biggest single line jackpot of 2000x you could turn your €/£/$33.00 total bet into €/£/$2,000.
 That being said, your entire win would be quite a lot higher in this case, as you will hit some wins on other winlines as well.
+And the other hits can add up quite nicely, since this slot machine has a high number of winlines.

-The RTP on this game is a maximum of 94.90% which is rather low, and the low volatility makes many of the strategies we suggest on this site unplayable.
+The RTP of this game is a maximum of 94.90% which is rather low, and the low volatility makes many of the strategies we suggest on this site unplayable.

 Overall the game is nicely put together visually.
 It is also solid but unimaginative in its gameplay.
 Low volatility, and 99 winlines for 33 coins might appeal to those with a small gaming bankroll.
 But this would put off any player using the strategies we recommend.